Historical information

 It produces a continuous record by drawing ink traces on a paper chart held in revolving cylinder.

-Humidity is measured by shortening or lengthening of specially treated human hair.
-Temperature is measured by means of a bi-metallic strip.
-This particular instrument is a seven day recorder.
+Humidity is measured by shortening or lengthening of a bundle of specially treated human hair.
+Temperature is measured by means of a laminated bi-metal strip of temperature-sensitive metals which bend differentially with temperature change.

 Serial number 10186 which probably dates from about 1960.